ErlingSigurdson/Drv7SegQ595/README.md

 The wiring in your circuit **may** differ from the schematic provided in this README, and the library will still be applicable.
 The only premise that must be followed is the distinction of `seg_byte` and `pos_byte` roles.

+TODO: defaults in the examples sketch corresponds to the circuit diagram image.

 ## Multiplexing